Richmond, London: Societies

-Richmond Opera (formerly Isleworth Baroque) holds rehearsals in Richmond and gives performances in the local area.

 Leisure activities

 With a third of the borough being green and open space, Richmond has much to offer in the way of leisure activities.

 Boating

 Skiffs (fixed seat boats) can be hired by the hour from local boat builders close to the bridge, with opportunities to row upstream towards the historic properties Ham House and Marble Hill House.
-In addition, Richmond Canoe Club, founded in 1944 and now Britain's biggest canoe club, is also on the towpath south of Richmond Bridge.
+Richmond Canoe Club, founded in 1944 and now one of Britain's biggest canoe clubs, is also on the towpath south of Richmond Bridge.

 Cycling

 Richmond is part of the London Cycle Network, offering on and off-road cycle paths throughout the area, including along the Thames towpath and in Richmond Park.

 Equestrian activities

 Richmond Park also has bridle paths, and horses can be rented from a number of stables around the perimeter of the park.

 Ham Polo Club is on the Petersham Road at the bottom of Richmond Hill.
 The club was established in 1926 and is now the only polo club in London; it is popular with picnickers during the summer months.